 Global Ministries Ongoing Projects

-For more than 20 years, SCAPC and the Presbytery of South Louisiana have been providing many benevolent services to several Presbyterian Churches in Cuba including the El Fuerte Presbyterian Reformed Church and the Juan G. Hall Presbyterian Church in Cardenas.
+For more than 30 years, SCAPC and the Presbytery of South Louisiana have been providing many benevolent services to several Presbyterian Churches in Cuba including the El Fuerte Presbyterian Reformed Church and the Juan G. Hall Presbyterian Church in Cardenas.
 Most recently, teams from SCAPC worked with Living Waters of the World to provide and install a clean water purifications system for the Juan G. Hall and El Fuerte churches.
 Our mission activities with these partner churches in Cuba have been particularly meaningful to those who have been able to go on the mission trips because of the visibly astounding positive results that have been achieved through these efforts.

 Living Waters for the World mission teams empower their partners to provide clean, sustainable water and health education for their communities.
 Teams from SCAPC return at least annually to provide new filters, replacement parts, and loving support.
 It is a testament to the care taken by our Cuban water committee and engineers and the continuous efforts of the members of our Global Ministries Committee who have been in constant communication with covenant and installation partners and SCAPC’s LWW team members, that in 2018 El Fuerte reached the 1,000,000 gallons of clean drinking mark!